-Chlorophyll has attracted a lot of attention as a key alkaline-forming substance, to the extent that chlorophyll supplements are recommended.
+Chlorophyll has attracted much attention as a critical alkaline-forming substance, to the extent that chlorophyll supplements are recommended.
 There are claims that it has ‘anti-cancer’ and ‘anti-bacterial’ properties and can ‘detox’ our bodies.

-Secondly, all of the evidence that might suggest ‘anti-cancer’ and ‘anti-bacterial’ properties are in vitro.
+Secondly, all evidence that might suggest ‘anti-cancer’ and ‘anti-bacterial’ properties are in vitro.
 This means they have been studied in a petri dish in a lab rather than on the human body.

-Lastly, many supplements are actually categorised as food rather than medication and so don’t go through the usual safety checks and regulations a medicine would go through before being sold.
+Lastly, many supplements are categorised as food rather than medication and don’t go through the usual safety checks and regulations a medicine would go through before being sold.

 Take home message